 Child in receipt of a Box of Delight

 Bags of Delight provides children with few or no books of their own the opportunity to continue to develop their love of reading at home.
 Each reusable canvas bag is filled with 3 good quality books allowing children to get lost in diverse worlds of imagination and learning.
 During the Covid-19 school closures, Delight worked in partnership with primary schools to deliver 6,000 books directly to the homes of children who needed them most.

 Box of Delight

 From the moment the Box of Delight arrives on a child’s doorstep the adventure begins.
 Each element of the project is designed to have a ‘wow’ factor, as children work step-by-step through 4 art activities.
 All activities are carefully designed to be child-led with enough materials for a child to repeat activities, or to share the project with siblings or parents/carers.

-The children’s final ‘Box of Delight’ creations – a collection of beautiful, individually decorated 3D birds – assemble in this special celebratory installation, created by Paintbox artist Gina McAdam.
-3-31 August 2020, Limnerslease Woodlands, Watts Gallery – Artists’ Village.
+The children’s final ‘Box of Delight’ creations – a collection of beautiful, individually decorated 3D birds – assembled in a special celebratory installation, created by Paintbox artist Gina McAdam throughout August 2020 at Watts Gallery – Artists’ Village.

 “We have all been amazed at how well organised & equipped the boxes are, everything has been thought about.
 We have had positive feedback from every single child.”